 Registered SMS with transparent per-segment pricing

 This is where the gap really opens up.
-ReadySMS is a transparent layer over carrier infrastructure on registered 10DLC routes, so outbound texts run $0.0155/segment on the Starter tier (0–50K/mo), $0.0125 on Growth (50K–500K), and $0.0028 at Enterprise volume (500K+), plus a flat $0.0045/segment carrier pass-through billed separately so you can actually read your invoice.
+ReadySMS is a transparent layer over carrier infrastructure on registered 10DLC routes, so outbound texts run $0.02/segment on the Standard tier (0–50K/mo), dropping automatically to $0.016 on Growth (50K+/mo), with custom negotiated pricing at Enterprise volume, plus a flat $0.0045/segment carrier pass-through billed separately so you can actually read your invoice.

 Worked example.
 Say two reps each auto-text 100 leads a day, 20 working days a month — 4,000 texts.
-A short, GSM-7 message under 160 characters is one segment, so on the Starter tier that's:
+A short, GSM-7 message under 160 characters is one segment, so on the Standard tier that's:

-4,000 × ($0.0155 + $0.0045) = $80/month in texting.
+4,000 × ($0.02 + $0.0045) = $98/month in texting.

 Compliance is done for you, not left to you